ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 ### Install the Stratos console to manage the app

 Stratos Console is an open source web-based tool for working with Cloud Foundry.
-The Stratos Console application can be optionally installed and used in a specific CFEE environment to manage its organizations, spaces, and applications.
+The Stratos Console application can be optionally installed and used in a specific CFEE environment to manage organizations, spaces, and applications.

 To install the Stratos Console application:

 1. Open the CFEE instance where you want to install the Stratos console.
-2. Click **Install Stratos Console** on the overview page.
-The button is visible only to users with administrator or editor permissions to that CFEE instance.
+2. On the **Overview** page, click **Install Stratos Console**.
+The button is visible only to users with administrator or editor permissions.
 3. In the Install Stratos Console dialog, select an installation option.
 You can install the Stratos console application either on the CFEE control plane or in one of the cells.
 Select a version of the Stratos console and the number of instances of the application to install.
 If you install the Stratos console app in a cell, you're prompted for the organization and space where to deploy the application.
 4. Click **Install**.

 The application takes about 5 minutes to install.
-Once the installation is complete, a **Stratos Console** button appears in place of the *Install Stratos Console* button on the overview page.
+Once the installation is complete, a **Stratos Console** button appears in place of the **Install Stratos Console** button on the overview page.
 More on Stratos console can be found [here](https://{DomainName}docs/tutorials/isolated-cloud-foundry-enterprise-apps.html#install-the-stratos-console-to-manage-the-app).

 ## The relationship between CFEE and Kubernetes

 As an application platform, CFEE runs on some form of dedicated or shared virtual infrastructure.
 For many years, developers thought little about the underlying Cloud Foundry platform because IBM managed it for them.
 With CFEE, you are not only a developer writing Cloud Foundry applications but also an operator of the Cloud Foundry platform.
-This is because CFEE is deployed on an IBM Kubernetes cluster that you control.
+This is because CFEE is deployed on a Kubernetes cluster that you control.

 While Cloud Foundry developers may be new to Kubernetes, there are many concepts they both share.
 Like Cloud Foundry, Kubernetes isolates applications into containers, which run inside a Kubernetes construct called a pod.
 Similar to application instances, pods can have multiple copies (called replica sets) with application load balancing provided by Kubernetes.
 The Cloud Foundry `GetStartedNode` application you deployed earlier runs inside the `diego-cell-0` pod.
 To support high availability, another pod `diego-cell-1` would run on a separate Kubernetes worker node.
 Because these Cloud Foundry apps run "inside" Kubernetes, you can also communicate with other Kubernetes microservices using Kubernetes-based networking.
 The following sections will help illustrate the relationships between CFEE and Kubernetes in more detail.

 ## Deploy a Kubernetes service broker

 In this section, you'll deploy a microservice to Kubernetes that acts as a service broker for CFEE.
 [Service brokers](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md) provide details on available services as well as binding and provisioning support to your Cloud Foundry application.
 You used a built-in {{site.data.keyword.cloud_notm}} service broker to add the {{site.data.keyword.cloudant_short_notm}} service.
 Now you'll deploy and use a custom one.
-You will then modify the Node starter app to use the service broker, the service broker will return to the Node starter app a Welcome message in several languages.
+You will then modify the `GetStartedNode` app to use the service broker, which will return a "Welcome" message in several languages.

 1. Back in your terminal, clone the projects that provide Kubernetes deployment files and the service broker implementation.